 When planning any BOB, I encourage you to think about items in categories based on what goal they achieve.

 For example, to survive in any situation we need Shelter, Food, Warmth, and Medical Supplies.
-You can read more about these categories in our post 3-Day Bug Out Bag Packing List.
+You can read more about this in our bug out bag checklist post.

 Most Bug Out Bag lists are created with the notion that you’ll be escaping into the wilderness.
 You’ll find items on these lists like a portable saw and fishing kits.